Skip to main content

 Overview

 Sudont enforces a four-node decision architecture called The Diamond.
-Every transaction an AI agent wants to execute must pass through all four nodes before any value moves on-chain.
+Every transaction an AI swarm wants to execute must pass through all four nodes before any value moves on-chain.

 "Intent + Physics + Policy = Verdict"